Dynamic generation of multiple CI/CD parent-child pipelines using GitLab

 GitLab application and a runner.
 When the docker starts, it will create a

-.
+default network called bridge.
 From that point onward, when we start a

 container it will be automatically added to the bridge network, unless